bethesdamd/spark-examples/README.md

 [Install Vagrant](http://www.vagrantup.com/downloads.html)
 [Install VirtualBox](https://www.virtualbox.org/wiki/Downloads)

+Clone this repository
+Run 'vagrant up'.
+This will take a while as software is downloaded and installed.
+You will then have a running VM but you won't be connected to it yet.
+Run 'vagrant ssh' to connect to your VM

 These jobs are designed to be run from within the spark console (as opposed to using spark-submit).

 Vagrant configuration information is from: http://thegrimmscientist.com/2014/12/01/vagrant-tutorial-spark-in-a-vm/ which references